-Recycling in the Horowhenua District is set to change as Council introduces improvements to the kerbside recycling collection service.
+Recycling in Horowhenua has changed as Council introduces improvements to your kerbside recycling collection service.

-The improvements we’re making to the service aim to increase the amount of material recycled, reduce the waste sent to landfill, and reduce health and safety risks to staff who collect and sort recycled materials.
-They're being made in response to feedback from the community during consultation on the Waste Minimisation and Management Plan last year.
+The improvements we’ve made to the service aim to increase the amount of material recycled, reduce the waste sent to landfill, and reduce health and safety risks to staff who collect and sort recycled materials.
+They’ve been made in response to feedback from the community during consultation on the Waste Minimisation and Management Plan in 2018.
 The feedback we received showed support for making it easier for people to recycle.

 As well as making it easier for people to do more recycling, the new bins contain a RFID chip that identifies the property each bin belongs to.
 The RFID chip will help to stop your bin from being stolen and will also enable Council to identify and educate anyone who misuses the recycling service.

 The new service means your recycling will be collected every two weeks, instead of every week.
 However, your recycling collection day will stay the same.